benschaf/gipfel-lerner/README.md

 - removed `'django_extensions',` from my `INSTALLED_APPS`
 - finally, in the terminal: `pip3 uninstall django-extensions pygraphviz -y`

 Note that the `Student` model was dropped in the final version of the site.
-The `User` model is used instead to represent students.
+The `User` model is used directly instead to represent students.

 ![erd](documentation/erd_final.png)